 Ever thought about adding broccoli sprouts to the bowl?
 This is an easy, cheap, and beneficial add, whether kibble, cooked, or raw fed.
-Discover how & why to incorporate this powerhouse compound into the bowl.
+Discover the how & why to incorporate this powerhouse food into the bowl.

 Why Add Them - Advanced Glycation End Products (AGEs)

 Advanced Glycation End Products (AGEs) are compounds formed via the Maillard reaction.
 The Maillard reaction is a complex reaction of sugars, proteins, or fats impacted by heat (a non-enzymatic response).
 The effects the Maillard Reaction has on nutritional value and pet health in pet food processing have been researched for its "possible effects on animal health."
 AGEs are created in the late stages of the Maillard reaction “in foods and biological systems.”
 AGEs form in foods exposed to high temperatures, such as kibble, which is heat processed several times.
 The most significant contributor to AGEs tends to be diet, and with dogs mainly eating an ultra-processed diet their whole lives, it is imperative to act against AGEs proactively.